-Based on this study, the city has developed new floodplain maps for Boulder Creek that would replace both the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) and the City of Boulder floodplain map.
+Based on this study, the city has developed new floodplain maps for Boulder Creek that replace both the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map (FIRM) and the City of Boulder floodplain map.

-The proposed floodplain maps were developed based on:
+The floodplain maps were developed based on:

 - updated topographic data,